benj-lazaro/python-crash-course/README.md

 # Python Crash Course
-My solutions to the book exericses
+My solutions on the book's chapter exercises

 ## What is it?
-No Stach Press book exercise solutions on <strong>Python Crash Course</strong>, 3rd edition by <strong>Eric Matthes</strong>
+Exercise solutions on the No Stach Press book entitled <strong>Python Crash Course</strong>, 3rd edition by <strong>Eric Matthes</strong>